andreshp/LatexTemplates/README.md

 The templates are classified in terms of the language and the purpose.

-## Templates in Spanish

-- **PlantillaBasica.** Plantilla que sirve de base para redactar el documento.
-Permite escoger entre diferentes estilos de portada.
-- **PaquetesLatex.** Descripción de algunos paquetes y utilidades de Latex.
-Puedes utilizarlos para aumentar la funcionalidad de la plantilla básica.
-- **IntroRMarkdown.** Sencillo código R-markdown que sirve de introducción al funcionamiento del mismo.

-## Templates in English
+## Contents

+- **Slides:** Template to write a presentation in Beamer.
+This template is a very customised version of the Dresden theme.

+- **Report:** Template to write a report in latex.
+This template uses the ```fancyhdr``` package.
+It includes several templates for a title page and a package with all the maths commands that I use.

+- **Thesis:** Template to write a thesis in latex.
+This template uses the ```fancyhdr``` package.
+It includes a package with all the maths commands that I use.

-- **CurriculumVitae** : My curriculum vitae in English.
+- **CurriculumVitae:** My curriculum vitae in English.
 Based on a template from [latextemplates.com](http://www.latextemplates.com/cat/curricula-vitae).

+- **Packages:** Explanation in Spanish of many of the Latex packages that I use.
+When I don't remember a command, I look for it in these files.
+For example, there is a section about how to use minted to include code in latex.

 ## Other latex templates